 Your Educational Supervisor currently needs to complete a 6-month and 11-month review in each training year (ST3 6-month and 10-month).
-There are planned change for 2020/21 - see ESR on RCGP website for the most up to date information, It is your responsibility to contact your Educational Supervisor to ensure this is done.
+See ESR on RCGP website for the most up to date information, It is your responsibility to contact your Educational Supervisor to ensure this is done.
 Your learning log needs to be kept up-to-date and your assessments need to be complete, these must include Clinical Supervisors reviews.